No Second Coming

 Conclusion:

-1. Jesus believed the end of the world was eminent.
+1. Jesus believed the end of the world was eminent — first century.

-2. He believed he was the Messiah prophesied by Old Testament prophets and would fulfill all the messianic prophecies at his second coming.
+2. He may have believed he was the Messiah prophesied by Old Testament prophets and would fulfill all the messianic prophecies at his second coming.

 5. He believed that the rapture would happen after the Great Tribulation, which means that the rapture was to happen also in the first century.
 It didn’t happen and it never will.